tetchel/shexter-client/readme.md

 If the install is successful, after restarting your terminal, you should be able to run 'shexter' from anywhere, and consult the help `shexter help` to learn how to `shexter send` and `shexter read`.

 ### Contacting your Phone
 Your phone and computer must be on the same LAN for the app to work.
-You can check if it is working with `shexter send -n $YourPhoneNumber`.

 By default, the client will try and find your phone automatically by scanning your local network.
+Make sure the app is open and visible (ie, your screen is on) when the client is searching for your phone (which it will do the first time you run the client, and each time you switch networks).
-If this fails, you can also configure the location of your phone manually using the IP address and Port presented in the app.
+If this fails, you can also configure the location of your phone manually using the IP address and Port presented in the app with `shexter config`.
+This also only takes a few seconds - the port will almost always be `23457`.
 However, this will need to be updated every time you change WiFi networks, or reset your router.
 Your phone's network location is stored in a configuration file (eg. `C:\Users\You\AppData\Local\shexter\shexter.ini` or `/home/you/.config/shexter/shexter.ini`) which you are free to edit manually or use `shexter config` which will also display the config file location.